cheerworld/PodRacerSim/README.md

 3. The race results view

-## Starter Code

-We have supplied you with the following:

-1. An API.
-The API is provided in the form of a binary held in the bin folder.
-You never need to open the binary file, as there are no edits you can make to it.
-Your work will be 100% in the front end.

-2. HTML Views.
+## HTML Views

 ![Race Sim Image](./webImage/racechoice.PNG)
 ![Race Sim Image](./webImage/raceImage.PNG)

 ## Getting Started

 Please follow these steps to get started:

-1. We'll start with the typical setup - clone this repo and install the dependencies
+1. Clone this repo and install the dependencies

  - [ ] To clone the repo: